voyeg3r/dotfiles/rcfiles/vim/wiki/git.md

 ### Pegar um arquivo de um determinado commit
 + https://stackoverflow.com/a/610216/2571881

+English Title: How to retrieve a single file from specific revision in Git?

+If you are without Internet you can use `git log` to find out which revision you want to retrive

     git show a873e510a2c1c5618f32426e3623ade8e63e75f0:rcfiles/zsh/zshrc > ~/zsh-backup

     git show a873e510a2c1c5618f32426e3623ade8e63e75f0:rcfiles/zsh/zshrc | vim -